-How often do you think about last mile delivery?
+How often do you think about simplifying last mile delivery?

 The last mile can be the most critical aspect of delivery because it lies with the customer’s actual interaction.
-And over the Past year as buying habits have shifted, last mile delivery has become even more essential in meeting today’s shipping challenges.
+And over the past year, as buying habits have shifted, last mile delivery has become even more essential in meeting shipping challenges.

 According to Peter Moore of Logistics Management, “The logistics services industry has taken on a new set of businesses with functions that were largely invisible just a few years ago.
 Once again, we’re seeing individual entrepreneurs jumping in to fill the last mile “niche” market that will exceed $45 billion.”

-Let’s take a closer look at the state of last mile going into 2021 and what shippers need to know about it.
+Let’s take a closer look at the state of last mile and what modern shippers need to know.

 The Problems With Last Mile Delivery Remain, Even Amid Growth